clean-code-craft-tcq-1/stream-bms-data-RashmitaSoni/Receiver/Receiver.md

     Minimum Temperature - 0 Maximum Temperature - 0
     Minimum StateOfCharge - 0.51 Maximum StateOfCharge - 0.73
     Average Temperature - 0 Average StateOfCharge - 0.64

+BatteryReceiverParser.cs - Gets the input from the Sender and stores the values.

+BatteryReceiverCalculator.cs - Provides the functions for all the required calculations